 Frieda writes that each day, she takes a walk in the woods with her dog, George.
 Her quilts almost always reflect her fascination with nature, and what she sees on her walks.
 This quilt celebrates the trees in the woods, with golden sunlight shining through the leaves.
 By depicting tall slender tree trunks and showing a cut away section of the roots, Frieda has emphasized the vertical lines she sees on her walks.
-The quilt is in a permanent collection; see the details, here.
+This quilt is in a permanent collection; for more information see Frieda Anderson's Portfolio.

 "Woodland Treasures II" is a fabulous example of Frieda's quilting skills.
 This lovely piece was quilted with rayon and silk thread, on cotton and silk fabric.
-During the first week of November 2010, Frieda will be teaching her much acclaimed and attended workshop on machine quilting at the International Quilt Festival 2010 in Houston, TX.
-Frieda writes about her teaching experiences at major quilt festivals on her blog, Walks In the Woods.
+Frieda writes about her quilting techniques on her blog, Walks In the Woods.

 Dancing Trees, 16 x 20, and Autumn Mums, 30 x 20